Eugene Lenn Nagbe

+Eugene Lenn Nagbe (born August 11, 1969) is a Liberian politician.
+He served as the Commissioner of the Liberia Maritime Authority of the Republic of Liberia from 2020 to 2024.
+He resigned his position due to political reasons.

+Personal life

-Honorable Eugene Lenn Nagbe is the Minister of Information, Cultural Affairs, and Tourism of the Republic of Liberia.
-He was born on August 11, 1969, in Harper Maryland County, Southeastern Liberia.
+Nagbe was born on August 11, 1969, in Harper Maryland County, Southeastern Liberia.
 He undertook primary and secondary education in Harper before enrolling at the University of Liberia where he earned a bachelor's degree in mass communication.
+He is married to Marcia Gooding.

+Appointments

-He was Secretary-General of the Congress for Democratic Change (CDC), a political party in Liberia organized and formed by soccer legend and current President of Liberia George Weah.
+Nagbe was Secretary-General of the Congress for Democratic Change (CDC), a political party in Liberia organized and formed by former soccer player and President of Liberia George Weah.

 Nagbe was previously an assistant police commissioner from 1998 to 2000, Chief of Staff to the Vice President of Liberia from 2000 to 2003 and Minister of Post and Telecommunications from 2003 to 2006.